rjcncpt/starcitizen-better-spectrum-look/README.md

 Install the browser extension, download the [Spectrum.json](https://raw.githubusercontent.com/rjcncpt/starcitizen-better-spectrum-look/main/Spectrum.json), click the Stylus icon in your browser, click the Manage button, and import the JSON file.
 The Spectrum website should now look different.

 ---
-Alternatively Extension: You can use the browser extension "Code Injector".
-As URL you have to use this: https://robertsspaceindustries.com/spectrum/community/SC

----

 ### Discussions and feedback:
 https://robertsspaceindustries.com/spectrum/community/SC/forum/50172/thread/better-look-and-feel-of-the-spectrum-website